timOTdev/0031_simon_game/README.md

 ## About
 - [Simon Game](https://en.wikipedia.org/wiki/Simon_(game)) is a memory game released in 1978
-- This solo game tests the player's ability to remember a sequence and repeat the pattern
+- A solo game that tests the player's ability to remember a sequence and repeat the pattern
 - By beating level 20, the player wins the game
-- This game is designed for anyone and can be used by everyone
+- This game is designed for anyone who wants to test their memory skills
 - Currently: final stage, no more future updates planned (as of 3/13/2018)

 ## Features